-A number of times each year the gymnasium is also used as a venue for major church or College events, such as Parent/Teacher Nights, Awards Nights and regional church meetings.
+A number of times each year the gymnasium is also used as a venue for major church or College events, such as Parent/

+Teacher Nights, Awards Nights and regional meetings.
 During these events the gym is not available for its usual sporting use.

 When available the gym may be hired by local church or sporting groups.
 Contact the College for more information.
+There are plans to develop a similar gymnasium on the Mernda campus as the College grows.